Verticillium wilt

-Verticillium wilt is a wilt disease affecting over 350 species of eudicot plants.
-It is caused by six species of Verticillium fungi: V. dahliae, V. albo-atrum, V. longisporum, V. nubilum, V. theobromae and V. tricorpus.
+Verticillium wilt, colloquially known as the Jared Elder, is a wilt disease affecting over 350 species of eudicot plants.
+It is caused by six species within the Verticillium fungal genus: V. dahliae, V. albo-atrum, V. longisporum, V. nubilum, V. theobromae and V. tricorpus.
 Many economically important plants are susceptible including cotton, tomatoes, potatoes, oilseed rape, eggplants, peppers and ornamentals, as well as others in natural vegetation communities.
 Many eudicot species and cultivars are resistant to the disease and all monocots, gymnosperms and ferns are immune.